Mapping the Forgotten CTA "L" Stations

-I haven't really discussed much about the CTA's rail lines and its history on this blog for two reasons.
+I haven't really discussed much about the CTA's rail lines, short for the Chicago Transit Authority, and its history on this blog for two reasons.
 One is that many historians and the Illinois Railway Museum have done a tremendous job of preserving its history, as well as discussing it and the other interurban lines around Chicago in various blogs, most notably The Trolley Dodger and the Chicago-L, among others.

 |Image: Kostner Station from the Eisenhower Expy.
 Google Street View Image|